Get a Free Roof Inspection

 What Is Included in a Roof Replacement?

-A thorough Maryland roof replacement should include every line item below.
-If a quote is missing any of these, ask the contractor why.
+A thorough Maryland roof replacement should include every item below.
+If a quote is missing any of these, ask the contractor for clarification..

 Yes, but only when the damage comes from a covered peril.
 Wind, hail, lightning, and a fallen tree are typically covered by Maryland homeowners’ policies.

-Standard wear, tear, and age-related deterioration are excluded from almost every policy.
-Most carriers in Maryland pay claims at actual cash value (ACV) first.
+Standard wear, tear, and age-related deterioration are excluded from most policies.
+Most carriers in Maryland first pay claims at actual cash value (ACV).

-After the work is finished, the depreciation is released as a second check, called recoverable depreciation.
+After the work is completed, the depreciation is released as a second payment, called recoverable depreciation.
 A reputable contractor will help you submit the final paperwork to collect the full payout.

-For a primary residence, a standard roof replacement is not deductible in the year you pay for it.
-The cost is added to your home’s cost basis and reduces capital gains tax when you sell.
+For a primary residence, a standard roof replacement is not tax-deductible in the year it is paid for.
+The cost is added to your home’s cost basis and reduces capital gains taxes when you sell.

 There are two important exceptions to know about:

-- Rental properties: On a rental, a roof replacement is generally a capital improvement depreciated over time on Schedule E.
+• Rental properties: For a rental property, a roof replacement is generally treated as a capital improvement depreciated over time on Schedule E.

 Always confirm specifics with a CPA before filing, since IRS rules change each year.